aycavci/LFD-final-project/README.md

 3) Then install the requirements.
     - pip install -r requirements.txt

-4) Go to the Google Drive folder that is shared with you, and copy files inside the folders to the corresponding folders in the Github repository.
+4) Go to this [Link](https://drive.google.com/drive/folders/1tzYDBq-MXYu7Bz9OmRywLFAjpcQGzl0N?usp=sharing) to download and copy files inside the folders to the corresponding folders in the Github repository.
+For example, Glove pre-trained word-embedding, pre-trained models, pre-processed data.

 5) To COP_filt3_sub in the repository, copy all the COP files in the format of that is downloaded from the link that you provided, including COP25 file named as "COP25.filt3.sub" to test models.